annaesvensson/yellow-help/3-sv/contributing-guidelines.md

     Let me know if you need more information.
 Thanks for your help.

-Ställa en fråga om layoutfiler, på engelska:
+Ställa en fråga om layoutfiler på engelska:

     Title: How do I show the correct date in layout files?